Filing Personal Bankruptcy in Oklahoma

 Chapter 7 Bankruptcy vs. Chapter 13 Bankruptcy

-For example, Chapter 7 bankruptcy has more stringent income qualification requirements and also requires the debtor to have his non-exempt assets sold.
+Chapter 7 bankruptcy has more stringent income qualification requirements (you have to pass the Oklahoma means test) and requires the debtor to have his non-exempt assets sold.
 A Chapter 13 bankruptcy, on the other hand, is easier to qualify for if you have a higher income as it lets you retain all of your possessions.
-However, Chapter 13 will not just forgive eligible debts like a Chapter 7 will; instead, you will need to pay back some or all of those debts over a 3-5 year repayment program that your creditors must approve.
-Making a decision to file Chapter 7, Chapter 13 or any type of bankruptcy as a consumer is an important one and one that you shouldn’t make until you are fully informed about all your options.
+However, Chapter 13 will not just forgive eligible debts like Chapter 7 will; instead, you will need to pay back some or all of those debts over a 3-5 year repayment program that your creditors must approve.
+Deciding to file Chapter 7, Chapter 13, or any type of bankruptcy as a consumer is an important decision you shouldn’t make until you are fully informed about your options.

 Life goes on after bankruptcy.
-And we can help you get there.
-For a free, no-obligation review of your case, simply contact us.
-Our bankruptcy lawyers can help you get your finances -- and your life -- back on track.
+Our bankruptcy lawyers can help you get your finances and your life back on track.